Published Dec 22, 2022

 Additional Tips For A Healthy Heart

-In addition to eating a healthy diet, there are a number of other ways to keep the heart healthy:
+In addition to eating a healthy diet, there are a number of other heart healthy habits to consider:

 • Exercise regularly: Getting regular exercise has many health benefits including a lower risk for heart disease.
 150 minutes of moderate-intensity aerobic exercise is recommended weekly, as well as incorporating weight training twice a week.